chuckcscccl/rustlr/README.md

  4. The ability to train the parser, interactively or from script, for better error reporting.

-#### Version 0.2.5: The ability to write semantic actions returning
+#### Version 0.2.5:

-values of different types has been added, without the need to use the Any trait (and can thus accomodate non-static references).
+The ability to write semantic actions returning values of different types has been added, without the need to use the Any trait (and can thus accomodate non-static references).
 Chapter 3 of the tutorial will be rewritten to reflect this important new option.
 Backwards compatibility is retained.

-A simplified syntax for forming LBox has been added: Grammar rules can now contain labeled symbols on the right hand side in the form `[x]`, which means that the semantic value is automatically placed in an LBox and assigned to x.
+A simplified syntax for forming LBox has been added: Grammar rules can now contain labeled symbols on the right hand side in the form `E:[x]`, which means that the semantic value associated with grammar symbol E is automatically placed in an LBox and assigned to x.